Generic selectors

 5. Palace of the Former National Congress of Chile

-The Santiago Metropolitan Cathedral is a popular tourist destination in Santiago, offering guided tours for visitors interested in exploring its rich history, architecture, and religious artifacts.
-Overall, it stands as an iconic symbol of faith, history, and architectural excellence in Santiago, Chile.
+The Santiago Metropolitan Cathedral is a popular tourist destination in Santiago, offering guided tours for visitors interested in exploring its strong history, architecture, and religious artifacts.
+Overall, it stands as an iconic symbol of faith, history, and architectural excellence and is recognized as one of the famous buildings in Chile.

 7. Palacio de la Real Audiencia de Santiago